Matthew Collings: Life and career

 Collings wrote and presented a Channel 4 series in 2003 about the "painterly" stream of Old Master painting, called Matt's Old Masters.
 A book by the same title accompanied the series.
 Further Channel 4 series by Collings included Impressionism: Revenge of the Nice (2004) and The Me Generations: Self Portraits, (2005).
 Between 1997 and 2005, Collings presented the Channel 4 TV programme on the Turner Prize.

-In 2007 he wrote and presented the Channel 4 TV series This is Civilisation.
-In 2009 he appeared on the BBC2 programme "School of Saatchi" a reality TV show for newly trained UK artists.
+In 2007, he wrote and presented the Channel 4 TV series This is Civilisation.
+In 2009, he appeared on the BBC2 programme School of Saatchi, a reality TV show for newly trained UK artists.

 In October 2010, he wrote and presented a BBC2 series called Renaissance Revolution, in which he discussed three Renaissance paintings: Raphael's Madonna del Prato; Hieronymus Bosch's The Garden of Earthly Delights; and Piero della Francesca's The Baptism of Christ.
-In 2014 he wrote and presented a 90-minute documentary for BBC4 on abstract art: The Rules of Abstraction considered early modernist beginnings by Paul Klee, Wassily Kandinsky, Hilma af Klint, and others, as well as contemporary continuities, ranging from Fiona Rae to El Anatsui.
-In the same year, Collings appeared in Frederick Wiseman's documentary, National Gallery composing and rehearsing a piece-to-camera on Turner's The Fighting Temeraire, for the documentary Turner's Thames, (2012), which Collings wrote and presented for BBC4.
+In 2014, Collings wrote and presented a 90-minute documentary for BBC4 on abstract art: The Rules of Abstraction considered early modernist beginnings by Paul Klee, Wassily Kandinsky, Hilma af Klint, and others, as well as contemporary continuities, ranging from Fiona Rae to El Anatsui.
+In the same year, Collings appeared in Frederick Wiseman's documentary National Gallery, composing and rehearsing a piece-to-camera on Turner's The Fighting Temeraire, for the documentary Turner's Thames (2012), which Collings wrote and presented for BBC4.

 Since 2015, he has been the regular art critic for the Evening Standard, replacing Brian Sewell, who died that year.

+Collings' ongoing series of drawings of an "alternative art history", begun in 2020, has been a commercial success, with many thousands sold on Instagram.

 Suspension from Labour Party

-In 2019 Collings was picked as Parliamentary candidate for the Labour Party for the South West Norfolk constituency, but was suspended by the party a day later.
-Collings called Lord Sacks, the former Chief Rabbi of the UK, a “notorious hate-filled racist" after Sacks repeatedly condemned multiculturalism, celebrated a violent march of illegal settlers against Palestinians in Jerusalem, and named a racist book by Douglas Murray which claimed Enoch Powell "did not go far enough" his "book of the year."
+In 2019, Collings was picked as Parliamentary candidate for the Labour Party for the South West Norfolk constituency, but was suspended by the party a day later.